Medical IT Framework FAQs

 In addition to this, for Lot 1 all successful suppliers are required to provide training for their software solutions, alongside 24/7 support, so bear this in mind when considering your suitability for the framework.

 When can I apply?

-From what we currently know, the approach to market date is due on the 18th October – so pretty soon!
+From what we currently know, the framework is set to open in January – so pretty soon!
 We’ll keep an eye out for more information and let you know when the application window opens.